李亚光 / Yaguang Li

 As a beautiful tool, these oscillations can help us accurately measure how luminous, massive, and old a star is.
 My primary focus is advancing our analytical methods, both in terms of modelling and observation, to refine the inference of stellar parameters and to improve our understanding of the physics governing stellar interiors.
 I am also interested in applying this information to date the history of the Milky Way and characterise exoplanetary systems.

-Additionally, I have always been fascinated by the concept of using asteroseismology as a benchmarking tool to calibrate other age-dating techniques, such as those based on stellar rotation and magnetic activity.
+Additionally, I have always been fascinated by the concept of using asteroseismology as a benchmarking tool to calibrate other age-dating techniques, such as those based on chemical abundances, rotation and magnetic activity.